 - Wider Europe: Aid for Trade for Central Asia (Phase III), Tajikistan: The Project is financed by the Government of Finland at the amount of US$2.9 million, with the duration of February 2014 - February 2018.
 The Project supports inclusive growth by promoting trade and economic competitiveness of local entrepreneurs and supports the country’s efforts to reduce poverty;

 - Tajikistan Poverty and Environment Initiative (PEI) Phase II.
 The Project budget is US$1.1 million with a duration of January 2014 - December 2017.
 It is part of a global UNEP-UNDP programme.
-It aims to reduce poverty, preserve ecosystems and promote security that help poor people to improve their livelihoods.
+It aims to address poverty, promote security and preserve the ecosystems that poor people rely on for their livelihoods.
 It promotes pro-poor economic growth, with environmental sustainability embedded at the heart of economic policies, planning systems and institutions.

 a) support for broad-based economic growth by increasing productivity in agriculture, realizing export potential in energy, improving connectivity in transport, and strengthening other physical infrastructure required to enable growth;